Amol Parashar

 Amol Parashar (born 17 September 1986) is an Indian actor, best known for his versatile portrayals of popular characters across web shows and films.
 His most famous character is of Chitvan Sharma in the web series TVF Tripling and playing the legendary Indian Freedom Revolutionary Bhagat Singh in Shoojit Sircar's acclaimed Sardar Udham.

 He has also starred in films like Dolly Kitty Aur Woh Chamakte Sitare opposite Konkona Sen Sharma, and Traffic opposite Manoj Bajpayee, Hindi remake of a Malayalam thriller film.
 Parashar was last seen in the comedy caper Cash in his first lead role, produced by Vishesh Bhatt.

 Amol also starred in It Happened in HongKong opposite Aahana Kumra.

 Education

 Parashar graduated from Indian Institute of Technology Delhi as a Mechanical engineer and later quit his job at ZS Associates to join the arts.

-Reception

-Parashar's performance in Babloo Happy Hai was appreciated by the critics.
-The Times of India stated "Amol Parashar looks promising".
-The Sunday Indian said "Amol Parashar stands out".
-Boxofficeindia.com said "Amol Parashar brings out the sensitivity in his character and plays his part with doggedness".